Faculty and Staff

 Research Committee Vice Chair, Public Relations Division, Association for Education in Journalism and Mass Communication (AEJMC)

 At-Large Director, Public Relations Society of America (PRSA) Educators Academy

 Editorial Board Member, Journal of Public Interest Communications

-Reviewer for academic journals including Public Relations Journal, Journal of Promotion Management, International Journal of Strategic Communication, and Journalism and Mass Communication Quarterly, Journal of Applied Communication Research, and Journal of Communication Management.
+Reviewer for academic journals including Public Relations Journal, Journal of Promotion Management, International Journal of Strategic Communication, Journalism and Mass Communication Quarterly, Journal of Applied Communication Research, and Journal of Communication Management.

 Graduate Council, School of Journalism and Mass Communications, University of South Carolina